Pseudomonas oryzihabitans

 Pseudomonas oryzihabitans is a non-fermenting, yellow-pigmented, gram-negative, rod-shaped bacterium.
 Commonly found in soil and rice paddies, it is a known opportunistic pathogen in both warm-blooded animals and humans, leading to sepsis, peritonitis, endophthalmitis, and bacteremia understood to be of environmental origin.
 Infections mostly occur in individuals who are immune-compromised, suffering major illness, undergoing surgery, or those with catheters.

 P. oryzihabitans can be distinguished from other non-fermenting bacterial species due to its aerobic behaviour, and by negative oxidase reaction.

 Based on 16S RNA analysis, P. oryzihabitans has been placed in the Pseudomonas putida group.

 History

-A member of the genus Pseudomonas, P. oryzihabitans was first described in 1894, first identified from urine and gastrointestinal samples in 1928 by E.G. Dresel and O Stickl, and orginially named Chromobacterium typhiflavuum due to close resemblance to a similar bacteria causing enteric fever.
+A member of the genus Pseudomonas, P. oryzihabitans was first described in 1894, first identified from urine and gastrointestinal samples in 1928 by E.G. Dresel and O Stickl, and originally named Chromobacterium typhiflavuum due to close resemblance to a similar bacteria causing enteric fever.
 The name, "Pseudomonas oryzihabitans" was first used in 1985 after Kentaro Kodama and his team isolated the species from soil samples taken from a rice field to find it had substantial phenotypic similarity to other Pseudomonads.

 P. oryzihabitans has since been isolated in samples taken from hospital environments, common human infection sites - such as open wounds, eyes, skin and ears - and from damp environments.
 Currently, little is known about its pathogenesis so the likelihood of more virulent strains have not yet been described or identified.